-As NCUA Chairman, Mrs. Matz heads the independent agency overseeing the regulation and supervision of federal credit unions and the National Credit Union Share Insurance Fund (NCUSIF), which protects accounts at more than 6,600 federally insured credit unions serving nearly 96 million members and managing more than $1 trillion in assets.
+As NCUA Chairman, Mrs. Matz heads the independent agency overseeing the regulation and supervision of federal credit unions and the National Credit Union Share Insurance Fund (NCUSIF), which protects accounts at over 6,500 federally insured credit unions serving more than 96 million members and managing more than $1.1 trillion in assets.

 Chief of Staff